 How common is melanoma?

-Unfortunately, New Zealand has one of the highest incidence and death rates from melanoma in the world.
+Unfortunately, New Zealand has one of the highest incidence and death rates from melanoma in the world, in 2020 we had the world's highest death rate from melanoma.
 In New Zealand and Australia, our incidence of melanoma is about four times as high as in Canada, the USA and the United Kingdom.
-In 2004, the year for which most recent figures are available, there were 1,896 melanoma registrations and 249 deaths from melanoma.
+In 2004 there were 1,896 melanoma registrations and 249 deaths from melanoma, in 2020 the death rate had increased to over 350 each year.

 How is melanoma identified?